 Regardless of the model you’re using, know that people typically don’t have just one style.
+There are many different work styles out there.
 Take John, for example: He’s a driven go-getter at work; but when he gets home, he spends time tinkering in his garage, absorbed in the details of rebuilding his 1966 Mustang.

-So, managing your employees’ behavior styles in the workplace isn’t an easy task.
+So, managing your employees’ different work styles isn’t an easy task.
 But one thing’s for sure: There’s no such thing as one-size-fits-all leadership.

 1. Meet them where they are